newchuyalong/libgdx-learning/File-module.md

 Examine the code snippet carefully as each line contains a short comment describing what it does.
 It is worth focusing on the file handling for the time being, ignoring other functionalities and notions.

-The `clouds.png` file needs to be in the `data` directory which needs to be included in the build.
+The `clouds.png` file needs to be in the `img` directory which needs to be included in the build.
 Just use any `png` image. _The image sizes (width and height) must be powers of two_!
 See [Texture Texture] on why this is so important.
 512x512 will do it as a region from the texture is used for the background.

 The `mytxt.txt` file also needs to be created and added to the `com.badlogic.examples` package.
 Note that it is not the asset directory, this is to demonstrate the `classpath` typed file handle.
 The content of this file will be displayed in the resulting application.